Adi-UA/TaylorGPT/README.md

 A meminole (Oh, oh-oh), their pride secret in the men way instead to
 ```

 Clearly, the model significantly improves after training for just 8 minutes.
+Since the model uses character level tokens, it appears that after only 8 minutes of training, the model has learned to both form words and spell them correctly.
+The structure of the output text also looks very similar to verses.

 ### Loss